How Do Radio Telescopes Work?

 Do Cell Phones interfere with Radio Telescopes?

-To avoid radio frequency interference (often called RFI) and atmospheric absorption, radio telescopes are usually built far away from human civilization, in deserts and high-altitude regions.
-That way, astronomers can study cosmic radio emissions that would otherwise be lost or swamped by noisy human made signals.
+To avoid radio frequency interference (also called RFI) and atmospheric absorption, radio telescopes are usually built far from cities, towns, and technology..
+That way, astronomers can study cosmic radio emissions that would otherwise be lost or swamped by noisy human-made signals.

 The Radio Telescopes and Arrays of NRAO

 Some of the most famous radio telescope facilities in the world belong to the National Radio Astronomy Observatory.
-The Karl G. Jansky Very Large Array spreads across the plains of San Agustin west of Socorro, New Mexico and uses 27 linked telescopes to study the cosmos.
+The Karl G. Jansky Very Large Array spreads across the plains of San Agustin west of Socorro, New Mexico, and uses 27 linked antennas to study the cosmos.

-Several thousand kilometers south and east of the VLA, the Atacama Large Millimeter/submillimeter Array studies the sky at millimeter wavelengths.
-From its location high in the Andes, the ALMA detects radio waves that would be scattered away as it encountered the water vapor at lower altitudes.
-Thanks to ALMA, radio astronomers can now get detailed observations of everything from the hearts of forming planetary systems out to some of the earliest and most distant galaxies in the universe.
+Several thousand kilometers south and east of the VLA, the Atacama Large Millimeter/submillimeter Array studies the sky at millimeter and even shorter submillimeter wavelengths.
+From its location high in the Andes, ALMA detects radio waves that would be absorbed by water vapor in the atmosphere.
+Thanks to ALMA, radio astronomers can now get detailed observations of everything from the hearts of forming planetary systems to some of the earliest and most distant galaxies in the universe.

 The Discovery of the Early Universe

-One of the most profound is a radio view of the earliest epochs of cosmic history.
+One of the most profound discoveries in all of science is a radio view of the earliest epochs of cosmic history.
 It’s called the cosmic microwave background radiationCosmic Microwave Background RadiationRadiation left over from the Big Bang.
 Because of the expansion of the Universe, the radiation is detected in the microwave portion of the spectrum (300 MHz [100 cm] to 300 GHz [0.1 cm]), and has a temperature of only 2.7 K (Kelvin) (or -270.45°C). .
 Radio signals from that era were detected in 1964 by two scientists using a giant instrument called the Holmdel Horn Antenna.
-Arno Penzias and Robert Wilson were experimenting with the detection of radio waves bouncing off Echo balloon satellites.
-Their super-sensitive receiver not only picked up the signals they wanted, but also a steady type of radio “noise” from all over the sky.
+Arno Penzias and Robert Wilson found that no matter where on the sky they pointed their antenna, they found a super-sensitive steady “hiss” radio “noise” at a very specific frequency.
 They concluded it was coming from outside the galaxy.

-Other scientists had predicted that there would be a microwave background in the universe, and its temperature had been estimated in 1948.
-They also suggested that it would be the signal from the first thermal radiation after the Big Bang.
-It would appear to observers on Earth as microwave radiation due to the expansion of the universe stretching the signal.
-The observations made by Penzias and Wilson were the first radio astronomy confirmation of this idea and they won a Nobel Prize for their work.
+Other scientists had predicted that the afterglow of the Big Bang would have left an imprint on the universe, and its temperature had been estimated in 1948.
+They also suggested that it would appear to observers on Earth as microwave radiation due to the expansion of the universe stretching the signal.
+The observations made by Penzias and Wilson were the first direct confirmation of this idea and they won a Nobel Prize for their work.